Managed IT Support for Small Business: What to Expect

 When fully managed IT makes sense

+The decision depends on your current staffing, your risk tolerance, and how much operational disruption your business can absorb.
 Fully managed IT makes the most sense when your business depends heavily on Microsoft 365 or cloud infrastructure, operates in a regulated environment, cannot afford recurring unplanned downtime, or has grown tired of managing multiple vendors who each own only part of the picture.
-The tipping point arrives earlier than most leaders expect once the full cost of unmanaged IT is visible — in staff downtime, in repeated incidents, in security exposure, in leadership time.